-The Black Friday wave is coming up fast.
-Follow these tips to get your email list prepared, and you should be on your way to your most successful holiday season yet! 👊
+The holiday shopping wave is coming up fast.
+Follow these tips to get your email list prepared, and you should be on your way to your most successful season yet! 👊

 P.S.
 If you're feeling a tiny bit overwhelmed about it all, we created a handy Holiday Planning Checklist to help you take a step back and visualize necessary prep tasks for all areas of your business.